Table of contents

 7. Developer dilemmas in off-plan purchases

-Did you know that many of the off-the-plan projects currently being marketed won’t get out of the ground? world city map tablet
+Did you know that many of the off-the-plan projects currently being marketed won’t get out of the ground?

-In today's climate of rising building costs, labour shortages and supply constraints many planned developments are not financially viable.
+Note: In today's climate of rising building costs, labour shortages and supply constraints many planned developments are not financially viable.

-Sure you’ll get your deposit back, but it means you’ve lost precious time with your money not working in the market.
+Sure, you’ll get your deposit back, but it means you’ve lost precious time with your money not working in the market.

 On the flip side, when the developer completes the project don’t be surprised if they have made some amendments to the floor plans or substituted different finishes or fittings.